 Then a \emph{source classification model} is a deep neural network $\fS: \calx\rightarrow\Dists\calyS$ that outputs a prediction vector $v$ providing each label $y$ with a classification confidence value $v_y\in [0,1]$, and the \emph{source task} is defined as $\tS = (\calyS, \fS)$.
 As illustrated in \Fig{fig:DTL}, a source model $\fS$ can be regarded as the cascade of the two networks $\gS$ and $\hS$ corresponding to the shallow and deep layers; i.e., $\fS = \hS \circ \gS$.
+The shallow layers $\gS$ extract task-independent low-level features (e.g., edges, shapes), while the deep layers $\hS$ represent task-specific high-level features (e.g., eyes, mouths).
 Analogously to the source domain, we also define a \emph{target model} $\fT = \hT \circ \gT$ and a \emph{target task} $\tT = (\calyT, \fT)$.

 In network-based deep transfer learning, a source model $\fS$ is first trained using a dataset $\DStrain \subseteq \calx\times\calyS$ and then its shallow layers $\gS$ are reused in the training of a target model $\fT$ with another dataset $\DTtrain \subseteq \calx\times\calyT$ (See \Fig{fig:DTL}).
 We call $\DStrain$ a \emph{source training dataset}, and $\DTtrain$ a \emph{target training dataset}.
 In later sections we also use a \emph{source test dataset} $\DStest \subseteq \calx\times\calyS$ and a \emph{target test dataset} $\DTtest \subseteq \calx\times\calyT$.